 System Flexibility

 One of the defining characteristics of the Android OS is its customizability.
-Device manufacturers and users modify the interface, functionalities, and even the underlying system to suit their needs.
+Manufacturers like Samsung and Xiaomi customize the interface and features, while advanced users may install custom ROMs like LineageOS.
 This flexibility allows Android to run on a wide variety of devices, including smartphones, tablets, wearables, and more.

 What Are The Advantages And Disadvantages Of Android OS?